Public Health Project in Cambodia

 - Start dates: Flexible

-In January 2014, Projects Abroad supported the Khemara Organisation to open three new care centres.
+In January 2014, Projects Abroad started working with the Khemara Organisation to open three new care centres.
 The organisation was the first local NGO in Cambodia to support vulnerable people, including women, children and disadvantaged families.
-As our Care and Micro-finance volunteers already support their local staff by working in these centres, we will be collaborating with them for our Public Health project.
+We also work with various other NGOs and disadvantaged communities.
+Our Care and Micro-finance volunteers already support local staff by working in these centres, and we will be collaborating with them for our Public Health project.

 Public Health Placement On Koh Dach Island

-During a home visit, non-evasive testing is conducted.
-These tests include urine testing using multistix, a basic diagnostic tool to reveal the main functions of body organs that may need treatment.
-These multisix accurately assist in gaining a broader clinical insight into a patient’s health.
-You will also test for blood pressure and will never use needles for any procedure.
-You may need to refer cases to a nearby government-funded clinic; they may also provide transport to relevant and appropriate hospitals or doctors if available.
+During a home visit, non-invasive testing is conducted.
+These tests include a basic diagnostic to reveal the main functions of body organs that may need treatment, as well as tests for blood pressure, blood glucose levels and weight.
+Some cases might have to be referred to a nearby government-funded clinic; they may also provide transport to relevant and appropriate hospitals or doctors if available.
 Common conditions requiring further assistance may include:

 - High blood pressure/hypertension